Employment in F-1 Status

 - Students must obtain a social security card in order to work on campus.
 See section below.

 Note: Some organizations, such as America Reads, that are associated with Lasell can be considered on-campus employment.
-If you have been offered a job and you are unsure if it is considered an on-campus job or not, then it is best to check with the Coordinator of International Services.
+If you have been offered a job and you are unsure if it is considered an on-campus job or not, then it is best to check with the Director of International Services.

 Off-campus Employment: Curricular Practical Training (CPT) and Optional Practical Training (OPT)